Got questions before booking your appointment or wondering what will happen during the session?

 If you’re going to claim back the cost of your session, tell me and I’ll make sure you leave with the correct receipt to make your claim.

-- If your appointment slot is taken by another client, I will waive the cancelation fee
+- If your appointment slot is taken by another client, I will not charge any cancelation fee.

-- Please arrive on time for your appointment
+It important that you arrive on time for your appointment.

 Are you struggling to use the online booking system?